The Benefits Of Prenatal and Postpartum Massage

-Massage relaxes muscles, increases circulation and lowers stress hormones, bringing relaxation and stress relief.
-All body systems appreciate treatment after nine months of change, culminating with the delivery of the greatest miracle in life.
+Massage relaxes muscles, increases circulation and lowers stress hormones.
+All your body systems will appreciate treatment during these twelve months of continual change.

-Massage greatly improves postpartum hormone balance.
-Estrogen and progesterone hormone levels are very high during pregnancy and decrease after delivery.
+By improving circulation, massage promotes postpartum hormone balance.
+Estrogen and progesterone levels are very high during pregnancy and decrease after delivery.
 Prolactin and oxytocin hormone levels rise to facilitate breastfeeding.
-Studies indicate that massage reduces the stress hormone cortisol.
-Certain essential oils may also bring hormone and mood balance.
+It’s a lot for a body to handle!
+And experienced massage therapist can help.

-Breastfeeding is a beautiful gift to your newborn, but can also be a challenge for some moms.
+Breastfeeding is a beautiful gift to your newborn, and it can be a challenge for some moms.
 Massage therapy relaxes the body, increases circulation and increases milk production.
-Studies show that massage increases prolactin levels, a lactation hormone.
+Studies show that massage actually increases prolactin levels.